 DNA Testing and Paternity

-DNA testing is generally done only when one party contests the paternity allegations.
-For instance, the putative (or "alleged") father in a paternity action that is the basis for child support collection may require proof that he is the child's father before he consents to payment of support.
-In other cases, the mother may contest the putative father's paternity, such as when a man attempts to gain custody of or visitation with a child he believes to be his.
+DNA testing is generally done when one party contests the paternity allegations, and the court orders a test.
+For instance, the putative (or "alleged") father may want proof that he is the child's father before he accepts a child support obligation.

 The Effects of Establishing Paternity